-The end of the tax year is April 5th.
-For many people, the weeks beforehand are a rush to put money into an ISA before the year’s annual ISA allowance is lost – despite them having already had 11 months to open or add to an ISA to earn interest, dividends, and capital gains tax-free, forever.
+The UK tax year ends on 5 April.
+For many people, the weeks before are a rush to put money into an ISA before the year’s annual allowance is lost.

-But what about those of us who do dutifully max out our ISAs at the start of every tax year – and who are lucky enough to still have cash leftover, even after pension contributions?
+But what about those of us who do dutifully max out our ISAs every tax year?
+Those lucky enough to have cash leftover – even after making our pension contributions?

-Or those who inherit a fat wodge and haven’t been able to ISA-size it all yet?
+Or what about those who inherit a fat wodge, say, and haven’t been able to ISA-size it all yet?

-Or those of us (*whistles* *looks at feet*) who many years ago were dumb enough to invest outside of ISAs for no good reason?1
+And what about those people (*whistles* *looks at feet*) who years ago were dumb enough to buy shares outside of an ISA for literally no good reason?1

-After a few years and a strong market, such investments made outside of tax wrappers can be carrying significant capital gains.
+After a few years and a strong stock market, even modest-sized investments made outside of tax wrappers can be carrying significant capital gains.

 Keep on top of growing capital gains

-Remember, CGT is only liable when you realize the capital gain – that is, when you sell (in most cases) sufficient assets to generate more than £11,300 worth of gains (aka profits).
+Remember, CGT is only liable when you realize the capital gain.
+This happens (in most cases) when you sell sufficient assets to generate more than £12,300 worth of gains (aka profits).

-The trick then is to sell just enough assets to use your CGT allowance to trim back the long-term tax liabilities you’re building up, but not enough to trigger a tax charge.
+The trick?
+Sell just enough assets to use your CGT allowance in order to trim back the long-term tax liabilities you’re building up – but not enough to trigger a tax charge.

-You may also want to realize some capital losses to enhance the operation.
+You may also want to realise some capital losses, to defuse even more gains.

 Remember, taxes can significantly reduce your returns over the long-term.